 Fig 3.
 Padding for block based filtering

 The boundaries (top, bottom, left and right) of each block are padded with a certain size of pixels.
 The padding size depends on the total padding size of CNN during training.
 For Block 1, only the right and bottom is padded since the left and top boundary are out of the frame.
 Once the size of process unit changed, all layers in CNNF must be reshaped to reallocate memory, which is time-consuming.
 Thus a fixed size of process unit is set, which means padding size of the right and bottom boundary of Block 1 is doubled.
 As for Block6, only the right padding boundary is necessary to be doubled.
 Above all, the padding principle for each block depends on its position in the frame.
 Besides, blocks at the frame boundary, e.g., Block5, Block10, Block15 and Block20, are padded with its neighbor pixels to keep the size of process unit fixed.

-The block size is set as 118x74 manually.
+Two methods are supported in the current implementation.
+One is to set the size manually to explore the computing resources.
+The other is to optimize the block size of the current resolution via minimizing the repeated computation in overlapped region among neighboring blocks.
+The optimization method is adopted in this proposal.

 Simulation results